 There are also a number of free currency exchange websites that provide daily updates.
 It is not likely that a currency will deviate large amounts from its exchange rate on a week-to-week basis.
 However, if trading in a country that has a currency that is volatile or does not trade well against the dollar, it may be wise to periodically check exchange rates.

 Secondly, keep in mind most countries have considerably fewer vehicles for sale than are available in the United States.
 Therefore, the law of supply and demand will dictate as more cars on the market will depress prices as the supply outpaces demand.

 So keep in mind when you see that 10-year-old BMW in Nigeria going for the equivalent of a 5-year-old BMW in Lithuania.
 There simply may be more of this make and model in Europe as compared to Nigeria.
 Therefore, due to scarcity, the price will be higher.

 In sum, keep a two-pronged approach to valuation by looking both at the task of buying an investment vehicle and who may be purchasing it, and where it will be sold.
 With so many variables present, arming yourself with ample information increases the odds of carrying out a good return on investment.

 Do Your Research

-It is also important to note that, export markets will not be easily compared, due to variations in the supply of vehicles on the market and currency exchange rates.
-Ultimately research and attention to details will provide a great deal of assistance when trying to leverage the best profit margin possible.
+It is also important to note that, export markets will not be easily comparable.
+Due to variations in the supply of vehicles on the market and currency exchange rates.
+Ultimately research and attention to detail will provide a great deal of assistance when trying to leverage the best profit margin possible.